-Make the most of your First Night by planning in advance.
+Make the most of your WRAL First Night Raleigh by planning in Advance

 Allow ample time to get from one location to the next, and arrive at performance venues early.
 Admission to performances sites is on a first-come, first-serve basis, and programs start at the scheduled times.
 Programs often draw full houses.
 Plan backup choices in case a show is filled.

 WRAL First Night Raleigh is a weatherproof event!

 Dress in layers for inside and outside activities.
 No refunds will be given.

 For FAQ’s About our All Day Passes click here.

 Vendors selling a variety of food and beverages are located along Fayetteville Street.
 In addition, most downtown restaurants within the festival footprint are open on New Year’s Eve.
 Beer and hard seltzer are available for sale on Fayetteville Street.
 Open containers are not permitted outside of the Fayetteville Street area or in any venues on New Year’s Eve.
 Most indoor venues do not allow food to be carried into the venues.

 The Red Cross First Aid Center at the Children’s Celebration is located inside the North Carolina Museum of History’s Cardinal Room in the lower level classroom wing.
 EMS and Capital Medical reserve will be providing First Aid from 5:00 PM until Midnight on Martin at Fayetteville Street.